 The New York Times Best-Illustrated Books of the Year

-Liza Kaplan, Senior Editor at Philomel Books, joined Penguin Random House in 2007 before attaining her current position in 2013.
-She holds a BFA in Musical Theater, and English and American Literature, from New York University.
-Liza is best known for editing emotionally compelling literary novels that explore the complexities of being human through risky subjects—in both YA and middle grade—including #1 New York Times and international bestseller, Carnegie Medal winner Salt to the Sea by Ruta Sepetys, National Jewish Book Award finalist and Amelia Bloomer Award winner Audacity by Melanie Crowder, The Fall of Innocence by Pushcart Prize nominee Jenny Torres Sanchez, We Are All That’s Left by National Book Award finalist Carrie Arcos, The One Memory of Flora Banks by acclaimed author Emily Barr, This Impossible Light by YouTube slam poetry sensation Lily Myers, and Carnegie Medal finalist Fire Color One by Jenny Valentine.
-Liza is always on the lookout for superbly written realistic fiction, underrepresented stories, and those with a slight touch of magical realism—across both contemporary and historical.
+Liza Kaplan, senior editor at Philomel Books, joined Penguin Random House in 2007 before attaining her current position in 2013.
+She holds a BFA in musical theater, and English and American literature, from New York University.
+Liza is best known for editing emotionally compelling novels that explore the complexities of being human, including #1 national bestseller The Fountains of Silence and #1 New York Times bestseller and Carnegie Medal winner Salt to the Sea, both by Ruta Sepetys; National Jewish Book Award finalist Audacity and Amelia Bloomer Award winner An Uninterrupted View of the Sky, both by Melanie Crowder; The Fall of Innocence and the We Are Not from Here by Pushcart Prize nominee Jenny Torres Sanchez; We Are All That’s Left by National Book Award finalist Carrie Arcos; Carnegie Medal finalist Fire Color One by Jenny Valentine; This Impossible Light by YouTube slam poetry sensation Lily Myers; Christopher Award winner The Ostrich and Other Lost Things by Beth Hautala; and others.
+Liza’s newly curated picture book list will debut in Summer 2020, and she will publish the picture book debut of New York Times Book Review editor Pamela Paul in 2021.
+Liza is on the lookout for superbly written realistic fiction, underrepresented stories and voices, and those with a slight touch of magical realism—across both contemporary and historical—in middle grade and YA.
 When she’s not editing, Liza can be found sharing picture books at home with her own little readers.
 You can follow her on Twitter @lizajkaplan.

-Kelsey Murphy, Editor at Philomel Books, joined Penguin Random House as an Editor in 2018.
-She graduated from New York University with a degree in Dramatic Literature, Film Studies, and Theater History, and a minor in Creative Writing.
-Kelsey edits picture books, middle grade, and young adult fiction and non-fiction, as well as select graphic novels.
-She is particularly interested in middle grade and young adult fantasy, science-fiction, and genre projects—thrillers, mysteries, magical realism, historical fantasy, and more—with a blend of literary and commercial appeal.
-She’s a particular fan of non-fiction picture book biographies and smart, sophisticated, humorous picture books.
-Kelsey’s always looking for projects by diverse creators and featuring diverse and LGBTQIA characters—from fantasy and genre projects, to contemporary, romance, and humor—she’s looking to support and champion exciting new talent.
-When not reading or writing, Kelsey is performing long-form improv and sketch comedy at the Upright Citizens Brigade Theatre in New York, or watching every movie in the Criterion Collection.
-You can follow her on Twitter at @kelseybmurphy.
+Kelsey Murphy, editor at Philomel Books, joined Penguin Random House as an editor in 2018.
+She graduated from New York University with a degree in dramatic literature, film studies, and theater history, and a minor in creative writing.
+Kelsey edits picture books, middle grade, and young adult fiction and nonfiction, as well as select graphic novels.
+She is particularly interested in middle grade and young adult fantasy, sci-fi, thrillers, mysteries, magical realism, contemporary realism, romance, historical and sports nonfiction, and more—with a blend of literary and commercial appeal.
+She’s a particular fan of nonfiction picture book biographies and sophisticated, humorous picture books.
+Kelsey’s always looking for projects by underrepresented creators, as well as projects featuring characters of color and/or LGBTQIA+ characters.
+She is the editor of Girls Save the World in This One by Ash Parsons, This Is How We Fly by Anna Meriano, and Trouble in the Stars by Sarah Prineas, as well as the Brotherband and Royal Ranger series by John Flanagan, and the Alex Rider series by Anthony Horowitz.
+When not reading or writing, Kelsey can sometimes be found performing long-form improv comedy at the Upright Citizens Brigade Theatre in New York, or watching every movie in the Criterion Collection.
+You can follow her on Twitter @kelseybmurphy.